Eren Dinkçi

-Career
+Club career

 In his youth, Dinkçi played for hometown club SC Borgfeld.
 In January 2019, Dinkçi signed a contract with Werder Bremen lasting until 2022, though he was loaned back to SC Borgfeld for six months before joining Werder's youth academy in July 2019.
 Dinkçi made his professional debut for Werder Bremen in the Bundesliga on 19 December 2020, coming on as a substitute in the 86th minute for Romano Schmid against Mainz 05.
 In the 90th minute, he scored the winning goal for Bremen in a 1–0 away victory with a header via an assist from Tahith Chong.

 In April 2022, Dinkçi agreed a contract extension with Werder Bremen.

+Dinkçi joined 1.
+FC Heidenheim, newly promoted to the Bundesliga, on loan for the 2023–24 season.
+During that season, he managed to record top speed of 36.41 km/h as Bundesliga's fastest player along with Alphonso Davies.

+In April 2024, it was announced Dinkçi would join Bundesliga club SC Freiburg for the 2024–25 season.

+International career

+Born in Germany, Dinkçi is of Turkish descent.
+In 2020, he made one appearance for the Turkey U19s.
+That same year he switched and made three appearances for the Germany U20s.